Hater-mater/WolfHUD/.github/README.md

 ## Description

-This is a Mod collection of several useful HUD altering mods.
+This is a Mod collection of several useful HUD altering mods and a few gameplay tweaks.
 Based on WolfHUD by Kamikaze94, rewritten for RAID WW2 as WolfgangHUD by BangL.
 Keep in mind that this is a development version.